Creating models

 Multidimensional variables

 We can define variables that can be used with indices.
 This is analogous to having an array or matrix of variables.
-We want there to be NN coefficients dnd_n and NN decision variables xnx_n, so we write them as a one-dimensional Placeholder d and a one-dimensional BinaryVar x.
+We want there to be coefficients and decision variables , so we write them as a one-dimensional Placeholder d and a one-dimensional BinaryVar x.
 With Placeholders we can just say that it's one-dimensional, without specifying how many values there will be.
 With decision variables, however, their amount must be specified along with the number of dimensions.
 But that amount can be defined in relation to parameters, you don't have to use literal numerical value, like so:

 # we first define d